SSDeepthiKatta/ASE-LAB2/README.md

 # Create Wireframe and a Web Application with 3 Pages.

 # Task 1:
-Create Wireframes for Website Pages.
+Create Wireframes for Web Pages.

 # Task 2:
 Create 3 Web Pages.